Design thinking helps children explore online safety1 February 2022

 The children were asked to explore the theme of creating a safer social media environment and discussed the advantages and disadvantages of the internet and explored the different forms of online bullying and the ways of preventing it from happening.

-Over the past few years, Plan International has worked with various partners - governments, private sectors, academic institutions and training agencies - to create different resources for our STEM education projects which work with girls and boys living in rural areas of China.
+Over the past few years, Plan International has worked with various partners – government, private sector, academic institutions and training agencies – to create different resources for our STEM education projects which work with girls and boys living in rural areas of China.

 Since September 2019, the project has reached 2,350 children, including 65% girls, from 52 schools.
-The project has established child-friendly STEM learning centers in schools, conducts weekly STEM club learning activities for students, provides training workshops for schoolteachers on robotic programming and gender equality, and organised study trips to IT companies for both students and teachers.
+The project has established child-friendly STEM learning centres in schools, conducts weekly STEM club learning activities for students, provides training workshops for school teachers on robotic programming and gender equality, and organised study trips to IT companies for both students and teachers.

 We are also working with Beijing University to explore ways to develop a growth in STEM learning activities, helping students, especially girls, overcome difficulties, increase their confidence, set long-term goals, and further improve their future development.

-As a result of our efforts, many students and teachers are challenging the gender stereotype that ‘girls are not good at STEM subject’.
-Moreover, the project model and achievements have been recognised by the government, as ten of the schools we work with were selected as Shaanxi Provincial STEM Education Experimental Schools by the Shaanxi Provincial Academy of Educational Sciences in January 2021.
+As a result of our efforts, many students and teachers are challenging the gender stereotype that ‘girls are not good at STEM subjects’.
+Moreover, the project model and achievements have been recognised by the government, as many of the schools we work with were selected as Shaanxi Provincial STEM Education Experimental Schools by the Shaanxi Provincial Academy of Educational Sciences in January 2021.